ALIGN-analoglayout/ALIGN-public/README.md

 ### Native Environment Flow

-You can use '[source install.sh](install.sh)' (for bash shell) or '[source install_tcsh.sh](install_tcsh.sh)' (for tcsh/ Red Hat) to install the requirements and the native flow.
+You can use '[source install.sh](install.sh)' (for bash shell) or '[source install_tcsh.sh](install_tcsh.sh)' (for tcsh/ Red Hat) to install all the requirements and the native flow.
 Please go through [debug documentation](https://align-analoglayout.github.io/ALIGN-public/) for detailed explanation and common errors during installation.

 * Requirements
   * Python >= 3.6